superseb/rancher-catalog/infra-templates/k8s/32/README.md

 ### KubeDNS

 KubeDNS is enabled for name resolution as described in the [Kubernetes DNS docs](http://kubernetes.io/docs/admin/dns/).
 The DNS service IP address is `10.43.0.10`.

+### Audit Logs

+Audit logs can be enabled through a simple option when deploying kubernetes, it will redirect all the Audit logs to the standard output for the kubernetes api container.